laminba2003/blog/content/post/watching-files-with-java-nio.md

 {{< / highlight >}}

-Next, we create the _FileListener_ interface that must be implemented by an observer in order to be notified for file events.
+Next, we create a _FileListener_ interface that must be implemented by an observer in order to be notified for file events.
 It extends the _java.util.EventListener_ interface which is a tagging interface that all event listener interfaces must extend.